Identifying the latent space geometry of network models through analysis of curvature: Identifying the Latent Space using only Graph Data

+We can then apply the continuous mapping theorem to show that $\hat d_{k,k'} - d_{k,k'}\overset{p}{\rightarrow} 0$.
+That is, the assumption in Theorem~\ref{thm: intro_thm} that we have access to a consistent estimate of distances along the latent space holds.
+Here, the sample size $T$ is the number of edges between the $K$ points on the latent space, given by $|V_k| |V_{k'}|$ for every pair of points $\zeta_k^\star$ and $\zeta_{k'}^\star$.

+To summarize, in this example we have used the edges in $G$ to estimate a distance matrix $\hat D$ between $K$ points in the unobserved latent space $\mathcal{M}^{p^\star}(\kappa^\star)$.
+From this, we can apply Theorem \ref{thm: intro_thm} to consistently estimate the geometry.
+However, this example made two simplifying assumptions: no fixed effects and every node is located on exactly one of $K$ finite points on the manifold.
+Our more general result, which we now describe, relaxes these assumptions considerably.

-We now return to the original model in (\ref{eq:main_model}) and relax the two simplifying assumptions made above.
-The individual effects describe heterogeneity in the propensity for an individual to form connections and are not directly related to which connections they will form, which is what the latent space captures.
-We would prefer, therefore, to estimate the distances used to test hypotheses about latent geometry without potential confounding by individual effects not specifically related to the geometry.
+In (\ref{eq:main_model}), nodes have individual fixed effects $\nu_i^\star$ as well as latent positions $z_i^\star$.
+The individual effects describe heterogeneity in the propensity for an individual to form connections and are not directly related to which connections will form, which is what the latent space captures.
+We would prefer to estimate the distances used to test hypotheses about latent geometry without potential confounding by individual effects not specifically related to the geometry.
 We accomplish this by marginalizing over the individual effects in (\ref{eq:main_model}).
-Recalling that the support of $\nu_i$ is $(-\infty, 0]$, we integrate to find that
+Recalling that the support of $\nu_i^\star$ is $(-\infty, 0]$, we integrate out the node effects to find that